sanjiblama28/Week-6/README.md

 In this scenario, the client requests something from the server, which then processes the request and sends back an answer, which the client then outputs.

-##Compile-time composition using ROS services
+## Compile-time composition using ROS services

 This demonstration demonstrates how the same shared libraries can be used to create an executable that runs numerous components from a single file.
 The talker and listener, as well as the server and client, are all included in the executable.